cp4d-pattern-b/multi-tenancy-gitops-services/instances/ibm-sfg-db2-init/README.md

 # DB2 with init start up scripts

-charts here point to db2 instances that are injected with startup scripts - these should be made to be injectable by final end users in the future
+The charts here point to db2 instances that are injected with startup scripts - these should be made to be injectable by final end users in the future